imagineLife/big-site/content/mongo/misc-agg/redact.md

 at each level of the document
 - if management is in the acl array, show the data
 = else, remove the child elements

+## Use Cases
+- limit access to data
+- users who can USE this, can see all data - NOT usefule for collection or field-level restrictions
+- IF comparing to a field, THE FIELD MUST EXIST - else may error